 Uh-oh.
 Winter is here.
 In order to make catching animals and cutting down trees easier, you could definitely use some tools.
 For these things, you'll have to dig down into the earth and pull metals and fossil fuels from deep in the crust.
 Ahh, that's better.
 Now you can use metal tools to cut down more trees, while the fuels can be used to make electricity.
 Just remember: not too much.
 Non-renewable

 resources are things that you use, but cannot be replenished in your lifetime.
 Oil is a great example of this, because it takes more than one hundred million years for the Earth to make more!
 Each time you drive your car, that fuel you used is now gone.
 Some resources form more quickly, but because there are so many people on Earth we might use them more quickly then they come back.
 This means you are really going to have to be careful with how much you use.
 Remember, seven billion people are copying your every move.

 Recycling: Just do it!

 There is only so much oil inside the Earth.
 There is only so much metal that we can pull from special rocks.
-So you will have to make sure and only use it when they really, really need it.
+So you will have to make sure and only use it when you really, really need it.
 Some metals, on the other hand, can be used again for different things.
 Recycling is when we take something that was already used and turn it into something we can use again.
 You can melt some plastic or metal down to make them into something else.
 We can reuse old paper to make new paper!
 This does not make these things renewable, but it helps us use what we have to the fullest.
 Melting things down does not work for everything.
-Some things take so much energy to melt down or recycle that it we'll use even more resources to try to reuse them.
+Some things take so much energy to melt down or recycle that we'll use even more resources to try to reuse them.

 Paper can almost always be recycled!